Haojen/raycast-Parrot/README.md

 |412|  Long requests are too frequent.
 Please visit later|

 ## Default Config
-We provide the default token down below, but they maybe have a limit request server, so you should try registering your App ID and App Key go to [Youdao (中文))](https://ai.youdao.com/#/)
+We provide the default token down below, but they maybe have a limit request server, so you should try registering your App-ID and App-Key go to [Youdao (中文))](https://ai.youdao.com/#/)

 App ID: *0d68776be7e9be0b*